 - Drizzle the waffles with honey or chocolate fudge sauce

 - And of course, let’s not forget the obligatory ice cream and maple syrup.

 How to make Savoury Waffles

 If you are making savoury waffles don't forget to omit the sugar from the basic recipe.

 Top with a fried egg and a rasher of bacon and plenty of black pepper.

-- Mix 100g grated cheese into the basic mixture and serve with a slice of ham or chicken and bacon skewers
+Mix 100g grated cheese into the basic mixture and serve with a slice of ham or chicken and bacon skewers

 Add 1 cup of grated potato and 1/2 cup grated onion to the basic mixture for quick and easy hash-browns.